 Tip 1: To find cells in the same row with different content, simply replace “=” with the non-equality sign: =IF(A2<>B2,”No match”,””) And do previous steps again.
 Then we will get a result as shown in the image.

 Compare Two Lists for Case-Sensitive Matches in the Same Row

 Now we will find an exact same name for case-sensitive matches.
 That is also called to compare two rows & columns in excel.
 To compare two columns in excel you have to follow below step by step process,

 Step 1: in Cell B7 Type ‘SHAHRIAR’ instead of ‘Shahriar’.
 Delete all formulas from Column C.

 Step 2: Now use this formula in cell C2: =IF(EXACT(A2, B2), “Match”, “”) Press ENTER and copy this formula to another cell of Column C.

-Step 3: Final result will look like the picture above.
-Here we can see that after using case-sensitive match formula it found match only in row 4.
+the Final result will look like the picture above.
+Here we can see that after using case-sensitive match formula it found a match only in row 4.
 So, using IF function we can easily compare two columns based on our requirement, we just need to change the value of the logical_test.

 In any data entry situation, people often transpose numbers wrongly or mistype a name in a spreadsheet.
 It is very difficult to tell the difference between 6886 and 6868 or ‘John’ and ‘Johm’ when you have long strings of numbers or text in a busy Excel worksheet.
 Imagine when you perform data analysis in Excel, one of the most frequent tasks is comparing data in each individual row.